MR

 Benefits and Drawbacks of VFT ETF

-Like other ETFs in Canada, VFV ETF has its benefits and drawbacks.
+Like other ETFs in Canada, VFV ETFs have their benefits and drawbacks.
 You should carefully consider the pros and cons of VFV before deciding whether or not VFV is suitable for you.

 Pros